elumbantoruan/nucleotide/README.md

 The input comes as a stream, which takes on one of the values: A, C, G, T, or special value ε to indicate as end of stream.
 The output is a list of sequences that are made by prefix, target, and suffix.

+## Dependency

+This project requires go version >= 1.11 as it utilizes Go Modules for the dependency management.

 ## Project structure

 ### sequencesearch